-If Your Medical Information Becomes A Moneymaker, Could You Could Get A Cut?
+If Your Medical Information Becomes A Moneymaker, Could You Get A Cut?

 This isn't just a hypothetical question.
 When Steven Petrow was 26 years old, back in 1984, he was treated for testicular cancer at Memorial Sloan Kettering Cancer Center in New York City.

-"At that time I know a lot of lymph nodes and other bodily parts were removed from me and I didn't really pay attention to where they went," he says.
+"At that time I know a lot of lymph nodes and other bodily parts were removed from me, and I didn't really pay attention to where they went," he says.

-So he read with alarm a recent article in the New York Times that the cancer center had decided to grant exclusive access to scans of its vast pathology collection to a private for-profit company, presumably including his own tissue samples.
+So he read with alarm a recent article in The New York Times that the cancer center had decided to grant exclusive access to scans of its vast pathology collection to a private for-profit company, presumably including his tissue samples.
 According to the cancer center, the samples were to be linked to medical records with personal details removed.

 "It really made me wonder, first of all, where are [the tissue samples]?
 Do they belong to me?
 Do they belong to the hospital?
 Do I have any rights over them?
 Should I have been notified?" he says.
 "And the fact that it might have been commercialized — monetized — that's deeply upsetting."

-Petrow, a digital-life columnist for USA Today, wrote about his concerns recently in the online publication, STAT.
+Petrow, a digital-life columnist for USA Today, wrote about his concerns recently in the online publication STAT.

 Companies are exploiting medical data to develop new drugs, devices and algorithms to help diagnose disease and to help future patients.
 Had they asked his permission, he says he would have granted it, provided he was assured of his privacy.